The latest information from the NHS can be found at: www.nhsdirect.wales.nhs.uk

 - a loss or change to your sense of smell or taste – this means you've noticed you cannot smell or taste anything, or things smell or taste different to normal

-If you are displaying any symptoms you and your household must self-isolate immediately and get a test.
+If you are displaying any symptoms, however mild, you and your household must self-isolate immediately and get a test.
 If you are tested positive, you and your household must self isolate.

 Who can get tested?